xthemadgenius/btcrec-cli/docs/TUTORIAL.md

 ### BIP-39 Passphrases ###

-Some [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compliant wallets offer a feature to add a “BIP-39” or “plausible deniability” passphrase to your seed (mnemonic), most notably the TREZOR hardware wallet.
-(Note that most hardware wallets also offer a PIN feature which is not supported by *btcrecover*.)
+Some [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compliant wallets offer a feature to add a "25th word", “BIP-39 passphrase” or “plausible deniability passphrase” to your seed (mnemonic) (Note that most hardware wallets also offer a PIN feature which is not supported by *btcrecover*.)

 If you know your seed, but don't remember this passphrase, *btcrecover* may be able to help.
 You will also need to know either: